AleksandrTolstoy/iOSCalculator/README.md

 1)So, you need Xcode11 for run, it is all

 # Sample of execution
-As an output, you will have a calculator that is installed on the iPhone
+As an output, you will have a calculator that is installed on iPhone
-Good luck 777
+Factorisation result of 777
 ![alt-text](https://github.com/AleksandrTolstoy/iOSCalculator/blob/master/sample.png)